DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 Adding automatic validation to test accuracy.

-Exercise 4: a happy or sad dataset which contains 80 images, 40 happy and 40 sad.
+**Exercise 4**: a happy or sad dataset which contains 80 images, 40 happy and 40 sad.
 Create a convolutional neural network that trains to 100%.

 ------